HOME WISE Uranium Project > Mining & Milling > Issues >

 On Dec.
 15, 2005, Cameco released its Revised Environmental Assessment Study Report for the Proposed Production Increase at the McArthur River mine and the Key Lake mill.

-> Download McArthur River Operation, Key Lake Operation: Environmental Assessment Study Report for the Proposed Production Increase - Revised, April 2005 external link (11M PDF)
+> Download McArthur River Operation, Key Lake Operation: Environmental Assessment Study Report for the Proposed Production Increase - Revised, April 2005 (11M PDF)

 Cameco releases Environmental Assessment Study Report for the Proposed Production Increase